 Other books in this series include MatchUp

-Other books by this author include Bones are Forever, Bones Never Lie, Speaking in Bones
+Other books by this author which I have reviewed include Bones are Forever, Bones Never Lie, Speaking in Bones

 Sixteenth in the Temperance Brennan forensics mystery series and revolving around a forensics anthropologist, who is based in North Carolina for this story…with a side trip to Afghanistan.